2yngsklab/EchoRNA/README.md

 # EchoRNA: Designing nucleotide sequences directly from protein topology

 ### Overview
-EchoRNA is a discrete diffusion model that generates functional RNA sequences conditioned on a three-dimensional structure of RNA-binding protein.
+EchoRNA is a discrete diffusion model that generates functional RNA sequences conditioned on a 3D structure of RNA-binding protein (RBP).
+This repository provides a comprehensive, easy-to-use workflow for deploying EchoRNA and sampling novel, functional RNAs.
+By enabling researchers to seamlessly generate RNAs that can bind to their RBPs of interest, this project aims to accelerate scientific discovery and therapeutic applications of RNA biology.

 <div align="center">
 <img src="./images/PUM2sampling.gif" alt="PUM2 RNA motif generation" width="400">